learn-co-curriculum/crafting-html-docs-readme/README.md

 ## Objectives
 1. Explain what HTML is and why it's important in the context of web development
 2. Read a basic HTML document
-3. Use basic HTML tags
+3. Write basic HTML tags

 ## Lesson

 ### What is HTML?

-HTML, or Hyper Text Markup Language, is a markup language which describes the structure of web pages and how content should be displayed.
+HTML, or Hyper Text Markup Language, is a markup language which describes the structure and semantic meaning of web pages.
 Web browsers, such as Mozilla Firefox, Internet Explorer, and Google Chrome, interpret the HTML code and use it to render output.
-Unlike Ruby and other programming languages, markup languages like HTML don't have any logic behind them.
-Instead, they simply surround content and tell web browsers how that content should be displayed.
+Unlike Ruby, JavaScript and other programming languages, markup languages like HTML don't have any logic behind them.
+Instead, they simply surround the content to convey structure and meaning.

-Generally speaking, HTML is the language of the web.
 Every web page you've ever visited is structured using HTML code.
 Being able to read and understand an HTML document is one of the most important tools in a developer's toolbox.

 ### HTML Syntax

 HTML consists of different elements.
 Each element consists of tags, which wrap around content.
-For example, say we wanted `Hello World` to appear as a separate paragraph.
+For example, say we wanted `Hello World` to appear as a paragraph.
 We could use the `p` element, which consists of an opening `p` tag and a closing `p` tag.

 ```html
 <p>Hello World</p>